Altinn/altinn-studio-docs/content/app/app-dev-course/modul2/_index.en.md

 A user who does not meet the requirements for the form should be stopped as early as possible in the workflow.

-On the information page, the user should be able to state wether the form applies to them or not.
+On the information page, the user should be able to state whether the form applies to them or not.

 How this is done is optional, and the field `Innflytter.KanBrukeSkjema` in the datamodel is possible to use for this purpose.